A Singular Full Stack Vulnerability Management (VM) Platform Yields a Plurality of Benefits

 A major theme of Enterprise software platforms is one of simplification – the drive to one singular solution.
 But does a singular full-stack solution have merits in the context of a Vulnerability Management (VM) Program?
-Should the Enterprise Security team move from a point solution approach to a full-stack platform, including the network, web apps, attack surface management (ASM), mobile devices, and API’s?
+Should the Enterprise Security team move from a point solution approach to a full-stack platform, including the network, web apps, external attack surface management (EASM), mobile devices, and API’s?
 We think they should and here are ten reasons why:

 Benefit #1 – Consolidated View of Risk – Consolidation of risk data across the stack delivers a consolidated view of risk so one can focus on what matters.